Veeps Hosting Terms

-- Veeps is bound by the National Privacy Principles, and the subsequent Notifiable Data Breaches (NDB) scheme under Part IIIC, set out in the Privacy Act 1988 (Cth), and it is committed to upholding these principles.
+- Veeps is bound by the Australian Privacy Principles (APP), and the subsequent Notifiable Data Breaches (NDB) scheme under Part IIIC, set out in the Privacy Act 1988 (Cth), and it is committed to upholding these principles.

 - Veeps respects the privacy of the Customer.

 - Veeps only collects information which is necessary for the provision of the Services to the Customer.

 - In providing the Services to the Customer, it may be that Veeps will collect from the Customer, or store on behalf of the Customer, personal information, such as names, addresses, occupations and contact details of persons within the Customer's organisation or associated with the Customer.
 When Veeps collects or stores personal information, it does so with the consent of the Customer.
 Any personal information so collected will only be used in connection with the Services which Veeps supplies to the Customer, unless otherwise stated.
 Veeps may hold your information in its CRM, accounting, ticketing, marketing, web conferencing and intranet/ wiki solutions.

 - Veeps uses a variety of electronic and physical security measures, including restricting access to the offices of Veeps and the use of firewalls and security databases to secure personal information.
 Veeps does all that it reasonably can to protect all personal information from misuse, loss, unauthorised access and disclosure.
 While Veeps strives to protect the information of the Customer and to prevent unauthorised access to any information, no data transmission over the Internet can be guaranteed as totally secure.
 Veeps cannot ensure the security of any information transmitted to or from its systems.